Hosting and bandwidth provided by MacAce.net.

 External Differences

-The iPhone 4 (GSM model on the left) uses an entirely new all stainless steel body design with sharper, more angular lines and a thin "metal band" that wraps around the sides of the phone.
+The iPhone 4 (GSM model on the left) uses an entirely different all stainless steel body design with sharper, more angular lines and a thin "metal band" that wraps around the sides of the phone.
 This metal band has integrated mobile and data antennas and was reportedly designed to improve reception compared to earlier iPhone models.

 The iPhone 4 has a high-resolution 960x640 at 326 ppi 3.5", IPS, LED-backlit display with an 800:1 contrast ratio that Apple refers to as a "retina display."